 Barbarians at the Store?
 Private Equity, Products, and Consumers

-We investigate the effects of private equity on product markets using price and sales data for an extensive number of consumer products.
-Following a buyout, target firms increase sales 50% more than matched control firms.
-Price increases—roughly 1% on existing products—do not drive this growth.
+We investigate the effects of private equity firms on product markets using price and sales data for an extensive number of consumer products.
+Following a private equity deal, target firms increase retail sales of their products 50% more than matched control firms.
+Price increases---roughly 1% on existing products---do not drive this growth.
 The launch of new products and geographic expansion do.
-Competitors lose shelf space and marginally raise prices.
-Results for public vs. private targets, during and after the financial crisis, and in industries that vary in structure suggest private equity tailors strategies to the environment, eases financial constraints, and provides expertise to manage growth.
+Competitors reduce their product offerings and marginally raise prices.
+Cross-sectional results on target firms, PE firms, the economic environment, and product categories suggest that private equity generates growth by easing financial constraints and providing managerial expertise.

 Keywords: Private Equity, Product Markets, Pricing Strategy, Consumer Products